Rhys Ifans

-Rhys Owain Evans (/cy/; born 22 July 1967), known as Rhys Ifans, is a Welsh actor.
+Rhys Owain Evans (/cy/; born 22 July 1967), known as Rhys Ifans, is a Welsh actor and musician.
 He has portrayed roles in Twin Town (1997), Dancing at Lughnasa (1998), Notting Hill (1999), Kevin & Perry Go Large (2000), Enduring Love (2004), and The Boat That Rocked (2009), in addition to Xenophilius Lovegood in Harry Potter and the Deathly Hallows – Part 1 (2010), Dr. Curt Connors / Lizard in The Amazing Spider-Man (2012) and Spider-Man: No Way Home (2021), and Grigori Rasputin in The King's Man (2021).
-His television roles include Hector DeJean in the Epix thriller series Berlin Station, Mycroft Holmes in the CBS series Elementary, and Otto Hightower in the HBO fantasy series House of the Dragon.
+His television roles include the Chief Designer in Star City, Hector DeJean in the Epix thriller series Berlin Station, Mycroft Holmes in the CBS series Elementary, and Otto Hightower in the HBO fantasy series House of the Dragon.

 Ifans was also formerly the frontman of the rock bands The Peth and Super Furry Animals.

 Early life

 Ifans was born Rhys Owain Evans in Haverfordwest on 22 July 1967, the son of nursery school teacher Beti-Wyn (née Davies) and primary school teacher Eirwyn Evans.
 His younger brother, Llŷr Ifans, is also an actor.
 He grew up in Ruthin, where he received his primary education at Ysgol Pentrecelyn and was raised speaking Welsh as his first language.
 He attended Ysgol Maes Garmon, a Welsh medium secondary school in Mold, where he took his O levels and A levels.
 He attended acting classes at Theatr Clwyd.
 After leaving school, he presented Welsh-language television programmes on S4C.
 He studied acting at the Guildhall School of Music and Drama in London, where he graduated in 1997.